BU-Spark/se-courtinfo-api/README.md

-# Suffolk County District Attorney API
+# Suffolk County District Attorney (Court Info) API

 ## Current Status
 The API is currently setup with a single form as an example of how the rest will look.
 Basics tests